mrjackyliang/discord-stonker-bot/README.md

 ### 2. Snitch Notifications
 Get notifications from user actions surrounding your server.
 You can pick between receiving notifications related to user changes, when a message status changes, or when a message includes a link or attachment.

-__NOTE:__ Only messages cached (during the current session or last edited within 30 days) will be tracked.
+__Note:__ Only messages cached (during the current session or last edited within 30 days) will be tracked.
 To preserve cached events, you may create multiple configurable bot instances.

 | __Key__                                                    | __Type__   | __Description__                                                     | __Required__ | __Accepted Values__                                                                                                                                                 |
 |------------------------------------------------------------|------------|---------------------------------------------------------------------|--------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|